teddymitei/portfolio2025/src/file-system/home/user/projects/AnomalyMarkets.md

-## *DIY IT Support System*
+## *Online-Product-Review-Analysis*
 ## 2025

-### • Python, Data Visualization
+### • Sentiment Analysis
-### • Order Book Anomalies
+### • Django
-!(/images/cyber-heist.png?aspect=1.8181)
+!(/images/project-l.png?aspect=1.7777)

-Real-time monitoring system detecting liquidity anomalies and unusual trading patterns across markets.
+Through the use of sentiment analysis, the model can help detect and prevent the publishing of fake reviews on online marketplaces, which can mislead customers and harm companies.